The heart of Rapture3D is a "Higher Order Ambisonics" (HOA) decoder which can make great 3D sound on a wide range of different speaker layouts.

 Speaker layouts are customisable and can use large numbers of speakers.
 There is also a wide range of presets provided, including 5.1, 7.1, 3D7.1, Auro-3D* and 22.2.
 The Rapture3D headphone decoders are also available, and more.

-The current selected decoder can be used as a VST2 plugin processing FuMa-encoded ambisonic B-Format audio.
-There are four versions included in the plugin library, providing up to 16, 32, 64 or 128 output channels.
+The current selected decoder can be used as a VST2 plugin, processing FuMa-encoded ambisonic B-Format audio at up to third order.
+There are four versions of this plugin included in the plugin library which produce all output channels at once.
+These provide up to 16, 32, 64 or 128 output channels.

 Rapture3D OpenAL Driver

 The Rapture3D OpenAL driver enables the full power of Rapture3D within some OpenAL Windows games.
 Some games include a version of it, some can be persuaded to use it easily and some more can be made to work if you're prepared to make modificiations to your system.
 Take a look at our compatible games page for more details.

 Please note that only some existing OpenAL games are compatible with Rapture3D and most of those require technical modifications to your system before they will run properly!
 See our game notes for more details.